NumanIbnMazid/VueJS-Quiz-Timer/README.md

-# Quiz app created using Vue
+# Quiz app With Timer created using Vue

 # To run app
 ## Install dependencies